epeat96/ServerCarPoolingApp/README.md

 # ServerCarPoolingApp
-Codigo del backen de la aplicacion de Car Pooling
+Codigo del backend de la aplicacion de Car Pooling.

+ServerCarPoolingApp was an university project and is currently discontinued.